cedricbahirwe/cedricbahirwe.github.io/README.md

 - Work on Better Standard Design ( Responsiveness, Colors, ...)
 - Build project with Open Source Design thinking (Provide a ready to go website which allows more customizations if needed).
-- Work on SEO ( Search Engine Optimazation ) and Semantic.
+- Work on SEO ( Search Engine Optimization ) and Semantic.

 ## 🔐 Future Features:

-- Build a stable version of the webiste with a modern technology/framework (thinking of `React` for front-end)
+- Build a stable version of the website with a modern technology/framework (thinking of `React` for front-end)
-- Implement interactive Basic Bot chating
+- Implement interactive Basic Bot chatting
 - Implement Localization and Translation.
-(Thinking of `Machine translation` or `Human Translation`
+(Thinking of `Machine translation` or `Human Translation`)

 ## Contribute